 This theme explores how (groups in) society creates, consumes, interprets and revives history and heritage, while incorporating the role of identity and memory.
 This theme also reflects on how heritage can contribute to the quality of life and sustainable development.
-The research coordinator of Heritage and Identification is Pieter ter Keurs supported by Maikel Kuijpers.
+The research coordinators of Heritage and Identification are Erik de Maaker and Maikel Kuijpers.

 - Community and migrant heritage in a globalising world

 - The practice and politics of collecting, de-collecting and re-collecting in the 21st century

 - Grassroots heritage and public memory

 - The role of crafts and skill in past and present societies